joshbeckman/andjosh.github.io/_drafts/after-reading-so-many-books-by-gabriel-zaid.md

 This has been one of the farthest reaching ideas I took away from this book.
 I see this play out in the community (and in my own habits) where open source developers will ask for donations toward their work but will not also donate to others.
 Many people will present at meetups and then forgo attending the talks of others.

-This, especially, will be a point of self-improvement I have taken away from this book.
+This, especially, will be a point of self-improvement I take away from this book.

 —-